-Figure 6: Linear fit from generalized dimension (D_q) estimation showing a range of q from -4 to 4.
-The spatial grid has a side=256 occupied with 256 species with a uniform logseries distribution.
-Two different spatial patterns were used: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
-Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε in the DqSRS case.
-In DqSAD case, ε represent the area of the box used.
+Figure 8: Linear fit from generalized dimension (D_q) estimation from simple species spatial patterns with 256 species and a logseries abundance distribution.
+The spatial grid has a side=256 sites and two different spatial patterns: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
+Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε .